RailsApps/install-rails-mac/source/index.html.md

 ---
-title: Install Ruby on Rails 6.0 · Mac · How To Guide · Daniel Kehoe
+title: Install Ruby on Rails 6.0 · Mac · Complete Guide

 language_tabs: # must be one of https://git.io/vQNgJ